MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/change-bitness.md

 ## Providing a source location to be used with the MigrateArch attribute

-When using the MigrateArch attribute, you need a location that contains the installation source files of the bitness that you’re moving to.
+When using the MigrateArch attribute, you need a location that contains the installation source files of the bitness that you're moving to.

 For this location, if network bandwidth or internet connectivity is not an issue, we recommend that you use the Office Content Delivery Network (CDN), because the CDN will always have the most up-to-date program and language installation files that you need.

-If you are using a location that’s on your local network, be sure to use the Office Deployment Tool to download all the necessary product and language files ahead of time.
+If you are using a location that's on your local network, be sure to use the Office Deployment Tool to download all the necessary product and language files ahead of time.
 You can download the 32-bit and 64-bit installation files to the same share for a given update channel.
 For example, you can download the 32-bit and 64-bit installation files for Semi-Annual Channel to \\\\server01\\sac.
 But, you need to download the installation files for Monthly Channel to a different location, such as \\\\server01\\monthly.

-If your local network location doesn’t contain files of the correct bitness, the migration fails and the bitness of the installation will remain as-is.
-If this location doesn’t contain all the necessary language source files – for example, the French language files are missing – the migration will fail.
+If your local network location doesn't contain files of the correct bitness, the migration fails and the bitness of the installation will remain as-is.
+If this location doesn't contain all the necessary language source files – for example, the French language files are missing – the migration will fail.
 To avoid this situation, we strongly recommend that you include [AllowCdnFallback="True"](configuration-options-for-the-office-2016-deployment-tool.md#allowcdnfallback-attribute-part-of-add-element) in your configuration.xml file.
 This will use the Office Content Delivery Network (CDN) on the internet as a backup source from which to install the language files.

 ## Sample configuration.xml file to use with the Office Deployment Tool